 As a property owner / landlord, you’ll have financial responsibilities for big ticket items that break in the house, such as HVAC, water heaters, and roofs.

 If you pursue the route to rent your home, plan to have a solid stash of money set aside before you travel to cover unexpected repairs.

 If the market won’t support a price that’s high enough to cover your expenses or to an acceptable level so that you can cover the gap out of pocket, or if being a landlord simply doesn’t interest you, then consider selling your home.

 Still have questions about what to do with your home?
 Check out this article for a detailed analysis of whether you Should You Sell or Rent Your Home When Traveling Long Term?

-Cars are a No-Go for Adventure Travelers
+Cars and Car Payments for Adventure Travelers

 If you have a lease, look into early return and lease-transfer options.